 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

 A criminal defendant in Canberra was recently acquitted of seven serious sex offences in a case run without a jury.
 While the usual procedure for sexual offences is to hold a jury trial, this has been varied due to the COVID-19 pandemic.
 For the period of the COVID-19 emergency, defendants facing charges that are usually excluded from the election for a trial by judge alone will have the opportunity to make such an election.

 In the past, the ACT allowed defendants charged with sexual assaults to elect to be tried by a judge alone.
 However, in recent years, the ACT Government decreed that sexual-assault matters were to be decided by a jury, ending the option of electing for a judge alone trial in these matters.
 Sexual assault matters joined murder and other serious charges on a schedule of offences excluded from judge alone election.

 COVID-19 emergency period

-The COVID-19 pandemic has now led the ACT government to amend the Supreme Court Act to provide that election for judge-alone trials would be returned for “excluded offences” for the “COVID-19 emergency period”, which it has defined to run from 16 March until 31 December 2020.
+The COVID-19 pandemic led the ACT government to amend the Supreme Court Act 1933 to provide that election for judge-alone trials would be returned for “excluded offences” for the “COVID-19 emergency period”, which it defined to run from 16 March until 31 December 2020.